Martial Arts - Wing Chun

 Are you looking for the information on the following:

-Throughout training, a lot of emphasis is put into that very concept.
-Students learn all about force and strength, and how they can properly counter it.
-What many don’t realize at first, however, is the fact that countering force requires very little strength from the stylist.
+Throughout training, a lot of emphasis is put on that very concept.
+Students learn all about force and strength, and how to properly counter it.
+What many do not realize at first, however, is the fact that countering force requires very little strength from the stylist.
 Even the weakest, but well-trained, Wing Chun stylist can take down an opponent 3 - 4 times his or her size if he or she uses the proper technique and the opponent's own force against him.

 Wing Chun teaches other techniques as well, such as punching, kicking, and a few grappling holds.
 It does not teach much grappling though, as most of the techniques use force against force through throwing and striking.
-The strikes that are taught with this martial art are very fast, and aimed at vital areas on the body of the opponent.
+The strikes taught with this martial art are very fast and aimed at vital areas on the opponent's body.
 It can be an effective street fighting technique when applied properly by a well-trained and experienced practitioner.

 It is a truism in all martial arts that a majority of the most vital areas on the human body are found along the center line, the very area that Wing Chun teaches stylists to protect as well as attack with their techniques.
-This line is the most vital in battle, which is why martial artists should always aim their attacks for any area that exists along this line.
+This line is the most vital in battle, so martial artists should always aim their attacks for any area along this line.
 Most of the vital points found in the center line could easily be the end of the encounter if the stylist is able to land one powerful blow.

-As Wing Chun emphasizes time and time again, the shortest strech between the stylist and the opponent is the center line, which is where a majority of movement takes place.
-Due to this linear factor of Wing Chun, students will spend a lot of their training learning how to direct attacks as well as opposing force towards the center line.
+As Wing Chun emphasizes repeatedly, the shortest interval between the Wing Chun stylist, and the opponent, is the center line, which is where the most movement occurs.
+Due to this linear fact of Wing Chun, students will spend a lot of their training learning how to direct their attacks towards, as well as opposing force attacks from, the center line.

-Wing Chun is an exceptional martial art, teaching students how to use force against force in any type of encounter.
-There aren’t that many grappling holds or weapons used with Wing Chun, although the techniques and moves that are taught are tried, proven, and above all - very effective for self defense.
+Wing Chun, while lesser known than others, is an exceptional martial art, teaching students how to use force against force in any type of encounter.
+There are not that many grappling holds or weapons used with Wing Chun, although the techniques and moves that are taught are tried, proven, and above all - very effective for self defense.

 Martial Arts